MON - FRI 8AM - 5PM

 Understanding the Concept of Breaking In a Generator

-Firstly, breaking in a generator ensures that its engine parts are adequately lubricated before it takes on heavy loads.
+Firstly, breaking in a generator ensures that its engine parts are adequately lubricated through proper oil circulation before it takes on heavy loads.
 Most new generators come from the factory without oil.
 An attempt to start one, known as a "dry start," will harm the engine's cylinder walls from minute residual metal fragments from the manufacturer and new metal debris from the movement of the piston inside the cylinder.
 If not removed, these particles can cause significant internal damage over time.

 The break-in process of a generator: A step-by-step guide